-Sequestration is a process to reduce federal spending through automatic, largely across-the-board reductions that permanently cancel mandatory and/or discretionary budget authority.24 Sequestration is triggered as a budget enforcement mechanism when federal spending would exceed statutory budget goals.25 Sequestration is currently authorized by the Budget Control Act of 2011 (BCA; P.L.
+Sequestration is a process to reduce federal spending through automatic, largely across-the-board reductions that permanently cancel mandatory and/or discretionary budget authority.
+Sequestration is triggered as a budget enforcement mechanism when federal spending would exceed statutory budget goals.
+Sequestration is currently authorized by the Budget Control Act of 2011 (BCA; P.L.
 112-25).

 Table A-1 shows the rates of sequestration that have been announced and the total amounts of budget authority that have been cancelled from accounts in Agriculture appropriations.
-Error! eference source not found. provides additional detail at the account level for mandatory accounts.
+Table A-2 provides additional detail at the account level for mandatory accounts.

-Table A-I. Sequestration from Accounts in Agriculture Appropriations (budget authority that was sequestered, in millions of dollars)
+Table A-I. Sequestration from Accounts in Agriculture Appropriations(budget authority that was sequestered, in millions of dollars)